-Alexandrite is one of its unique kinds of gemstone in the whole gem world.
-Renowned for displaying an incredible transformation in the color, Alexandrite is said to be an emerald in the day while a ruby in the night.
+Alexandrite Stone is one of the unique kinds of gemstone in the whole gem world.
+Renowned for displaying an incredible transformation in the color, Alexandrite gemstone is said to be an emerald in the day while a ruby in the night.

-Alexandrite primarily drives two assortments.
+Alexandrite crystal primarily drives two assortments.
 This exceptional variety of gemstone arena is known for exhibiting a sharp change in its color tone from just 5 to even 100 percent.
-In other simple words, it displays a gorgeous greenish-blue hue in the day’s sunlight whereas it is of lovely red or purplish to brownish shade in an incandescent or artificial yellow light.
+Alexandrite is driven from other places brazil and russia, so alexandrite is called brazilian alexandrite, russian alexandrite In other simple words, it displays a gorgeous greenish-blue hue in the day’s sunlight whereas it is of lovely red or purplish to brownish shade in an incandescent or artificial yellow light.

 The member of the gem-quality Chrysoberyl mineral family, Alexandrite, is a June birthstone gem, worn especially under the Cancer Zodiac sign.
 Virgo, Leo, Gemini, and Taurus sign owners can also opt for an Alexandrite gem piece.
 It is regarded as the best gift for the 55th wedding anniversary.